cb125/Dynamics/bibliography.md

 https://doi.org/10.1007/s11098-012-9882-y
 No grammatically-mediated uptake---even whether an indefinite enrolls a novel discourse referent is negotiable.

+Lewis, Karen.
+2021 to appear.
+Descriptions, pronouns, and uniqueness.

 Li, Haoze.
 2021.
 Mandarin wh-conditionals: A question + dynamic meaning approach.
 Manuscript.

 Mandelkern, Matthew.
 2020.
 Dynamic non-classicality. https://www.tandfonline.com/doi/full/10.1080/00048402.2019.1624376.
 It turns out that some dynamic systems invalidate certain classical inferences.
 That's bad.
 [See info above about Matt's NYU spring 2021 seminar]

+Mandelkern, Matthew.
+2020 manuscript.
+Witnesses.
+Classical static truth conditions for logical connectives.
+Indefinites translate as classical existential quantification.
+They presuppose that if there is any object that satisfies their prejacent, the context maps their variable to such an object (a "witness").
+This explains the ability of an indefinite to license anaphora.
+There is also a dynamic semantics that tracks presuppositions.
+Beautiful fragment.

 Murray, Sarah.
 2014.
 Varieties of update.
 *Semantics and Pragmatics* 7.2.
 1--51.